yousefalatari/ma1sd/docs/install/security.md

 ## Configuration
 Your config file should have the following ownership:
-- Dedicated user for mxisd, used to run the software
+- Dedicated user for ma1sd, used to run the software
-- Dedicated group for mxisd, used by other applications to access and read configuration files
+- Dedicated group for ma1sd, used by other applications to access and read configuration files

 Your config file should have the following access:
-- Read and write for the mxisd user
+- Read and write for the ma1sd user
-- Read for the mxisd group
+- Read for the ma1sd group
 - Nothing for others

 This translates into `640` and be applied with `chmod 640 /path/to/config/file.yaml`.

 ## Data
-The only sensible place is the key store where mxisd's signing keys are stored.
-You should therefore limit access to only the mxisd user, and deny access to anything else.
+The only sensible place is the key store where ma1sd's signing keys are stored.
+You should therefore limit access to only the ma1sd user, and deny access to anything else.

 Your key store should have the following access:
-- Read and write for the mxisd user
+- Read and write for the ma1sd user
-- Nothing for the mxisd group
+- Nothing for the ma1sd group
 - Nothing for others

 The identity store can either be a file or a directory, depending on your version. v1.4 and higher are using a directory,